Hannahnv/Cryptocurrency-Market-Analytics-Pipeline/README.md

 ### 🎯 Main Objectives

-- Automated data collection from CoinMarketCap and GitHub
+- Automated data collection from CoinMarketCap and Github
 - Build a structured database for information storage and management
 - Create visual interfaces to observe trends and correlations in the crypto market